melizalab/comp-neurosci/resources/syllabus.md

 ### Data Exploration (30%)

-As part of a semester-long project, you and your programming team will have the opportunity to choose a neuroscience data set to analyze using one or more of the theoretical frameworks we cover in class.
+As part of a semester-long project, you and a small team will have the opportunity to choose a neuroscience data set to analyze using one or more of the theoretical frameworks we cover in class.
 Along the way, you and your team will gain expertise on your data set and be a resource for other students in our class interested in working with that type of data.
 There will be milestones and chances for revision over the course of the semester.
 Important dates and more detailed information are laid out in the project description.

 **How you can succeed**: Engage with the data set you have chosen.
 Explore the structure of your data set and read the methods section of the associated publication.
 Think about which methods we discuss can be applied to your data and what kinds of questions could be asked with them.
 Test and document functions you write to make them as easy as possible for you and the rest of the class to use.
 Take advantage of peer and instructor feedback to improve your final product.